LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       programming languages.
 A Logtalk program is a set of terms (clauses and directives) that can be handled as *data* by e.g. the term-expansion mechanism.

+   clause reference
+      An opaque term that uniquely identifies a clause.
+Provided by some backends via alternative database built-in predicates.